 It’s no secret that justice-involved persons—individuals who have been incarcerated—face challenges when they come home.
-Housing is an issue.
-Mental health issues, substance abuse, lack of education, and no access to gainful employment are just the tip of the iceberg for members of our community who are returning home.
+These challenges include a lack of housing, mental health issues, substance abuse, lack of education, and no access to gainful employment.

 Each case is unique, and we take pride in providing focused support that is tailored to our client’s needs.